Segflow/blog/content/post/noxale-ctf-grocery_list.md

 } while ( choice != 7 );
 ```

-At maximun we can only have 20 items, which are `malloc`'ed and stored in a global array that resides within the `.bss` segment of the binary.
+At maximum, we can only have 20 items, which are `malloc`'ed and stored in a global array that resides within the `.bss` segment of the binary.

 There is 3 types of items: `small = 0x10`, `medium = 0x38`, and `large = 0x60`.

-We notice that all the sizes are within the `fastbin` size range, so we will be dealing with fastbin chunks only.
+We notice that all the sizes are within the `fast bins` size range so we will be dealing with fast bins only.
 Now we understand why the word **FASTEST** was in bold in the challenge description ;).

-Content reading is done using `gets`, which is known to be unsecure, because it doens't do any bound check.
+Content reading is done using `gets`, which is known to be insecure because it doesn't do any bound check.
 This allows us to write out of the malloc'ed item chunks and thus overwriting stuff.

 # Fastbin Attack